WolfOfTinStreet/MTG_Ecommerce/README.md

 # MTG_Ecommerce

+Data Collection and Analysis for "Magic, the Gathering" (MTG) singles on the secondary market.
+Major trading card game websites such as TCGPlayer.com and Cardkingdom.com both present pricing and buylist information on a daily basis for all MTG cards.
+In these scripts we are scraping this pricing information, uploading to BigQuery, and analyzing the time series data that results to forecast retail, buylist, and inventory movements.

+# Usage
 Let's start with the order of usage and some overarching guidelines:

 All "GMAIL" elements will need to be replaced with your personal gmail credentials